 The information provided above in this "Question and Answer" format is for your convenience only and is merely a summary of the information contained in this Proxy Statement.
 We urge you to carefully read this entire Proxy Statement, including the documents we refer to in this Proxy Statement.
-If you have any questions, need additional material, or need assistance in voting your shares, please feel free to contact the firm assisting us in the solicitation of proxies, Kingsdale Advisors.
-If you have any questions or need assistance with voting, please contact Kingsdale Advisors, our proxy solicitor, by calling toll-free at 888-518-6554 or collect at 416-867-2272, or via e-mail at contactus@kingsdaleadvisors.com.
+If you have any questions, need additional material, or need assistance in voting your shares, please feel free to contact the firm assisting us in the solicitation of proxies, Kingsdale Advisors, by calling toll-free at 888-518-6554 or collect at 416-867-2272, or via e-mail at contactus@kingsdaleadvisors.com.